AdobeDocs/experience-manager-learn.en/help/forms/sign-multiple-documents/introduction.md

 ---
 # Introduction

 Whether you are applying for a mortgage or opening a new bank account you are required to fill and sign multiple forms.
-The integration between AEM Forms and Adobe Sign makes it easy to fill and sign multiple forms.
+The integration between AEM Forms and Acrobat Sign makes it easy to fill and sign multiple forms.
 The following video walks you through the use case of signing multiple forms.

 >[!VIDEO](https://video.tv.adobe.com/v/330165?quality=9&learn=on)